ankitakumari11/Terraform/Day-6/TF_Workspace.md

 - any resource tracking info
 ✅ This means: You can use the same Terraform code but have different environments and states isolated from each other.

+## WHAT IS TERRAFORM WORKSPACE?
+Terraform workspace is a feature that allows you to maintain multiple state files for the same Terraform configuration.It helps you manage different environments like:
+- dev
+- test
+- prod
+without duplicating code

 ### 🧰 How It Works:
 By default, Terraform creates a workspace called default.
 You can create your own: